-When considering a lighting layout, it is good to focus first on people, then the built environment, then decor.
-Every aspect is important but lighting a home is primarily for people – to enhance their comfort and communication and facilitate the daily tasks of eating and working.
+When considering a lighting layout, focusing first on people, the built environment, and the decor is a good strategy.
+Every aspect is important, but lighting a home is primarily for people – to enhance their comfort and communication and facilitate the daily tasks of eating and working.

 Light layering is a technique in home lighting design that uses four primary layers of light – ambient, task, accent, and decorative – as well as some standard techniques like wall washing, grazing, and silhouette, to supplement and enhance light layering.